Buffalo China: Early history

-In addition to the china produced for distribution as premiums to Larkin customers, Buffalo Pottery produced many lines of semi-vitreous china, including Deldare Ware, Roosevelt Bears, and Abino Ware, as well as the first Blue Willow dinnerware manufactured in the United States.
+In addition to the tableware produced for distribution as premiums to Larkin customers, Buffalo Pottery produced many lines of semi-vitreous china, including Deldare Ware, Roosevelt Bears, and Abino Ware, as well as the first Blue Willow dinnerware manufactured in the United States.
 These wares were distributed via wholesale and retail channels.
 By 1911, the company had 250 employees and was selling its products in 27 countries.

-In 1915, the company began manufacturing vitrified china and a few years later the plant was enlarged to 300,000 square feet.
-During World War I, it primarily manufactured china for the US armed forces.
+In 1915, the company began manufacturing vitrified ceramic and a few years later the plant was enlarged to 300,000 square feet.
+During World War I, it primarily manufactured for the US armed forces.

 Under the leadership of John D. Larkin Jr. (1877–1945) in the late 1920s, Buffalo Pottery changed its focus to manufacturing custom institutional, restaurant, railroad, steamship, and hotel ware.
 The company would produce ware for such entities as the Chesapeake & Ohio Railway (George Washington and Chessie Cat services), the Greenbrier, the Ahwahnee Hotel at Yosemite, the Roycroft Inn, the 1939 New York World's Fair, and the US Navy.
 In 1931, Buffalo Pottery began production using its patented Lamelle process which reinforced the china to reduce breakage.
 From 1934 to 1937, Buffalo Pottery's art director was the noted modernist artist Ilonka Karasz.